 Pst: Avoid baggage fees and get more insider packing info here.

-- Walking shoes — you can buy shoes abroad, but you may not be able to find your size, they may be more expensive than you'd like to pay or may not be that great of quality.
+You can buy shoes abroad, but you may not be able to find your size, they may be more expensive than you'd like to pay or may not be that great of quality.
 It's best to pack shoes you know you can rely on.

-- Your clothing basics — if you're planning to shop abroad, that's great ... just make sure you have the basics covered (you wouldn't want to be running around in the cold shopping for a coat, right?)
+If you're planning to shop abroad, that's great ... just make sure you have the basics covered (you wouldn't want to be running around in the cold shopping for a coat, right?)

-- Shampoo/Conditioner — unless you are particular about the brand, buy it there.
+Like we mentioned, unless you are particular about the brand, buy it there.
 It will save so much weight in your bag!

-- Basic hygiene items — wait and buy toothpaste, deodorant, etc. there unless you are particular about a certain brand.
+Again, wait and buy things like toothpaste, deodorant, etc. there unless you are particular about a certain brand.
 Most countries will have everything you need.

 Again, this is just a guideline — hopefully it helps!
 Oh and if you've never heard of ILP (aka, International Language Programs), click below to find out how you can travel the world while making a difference in children's lives (for a great price):